Nuinalp/nuiverse/README.md

   <img src="https://img.shields.io/badge/Build-Alpha-blue.svg" alt="Version"/>
 </p>

-<h2>About</h2>
+## About

-<p>NUIverse is an BSD 3 Clause open source project under development.
-A progressive framework in javascript and modern css for building rich web interfaces based on Nuinalp Design.</p>
+NUIverse is an BSD 3 Clause open source project under development.
+A progressive framework in javascript and modern css for building rich web interfaces based on Nuinalp Design.

 ### Current version

-<p>This version is a alpha v0.0.1 preview.
+This version is a alpha v0.0.1 preview.
 In this version does not have documentation and example codes.
-The official documentation is coming soon.</p>
+The official documentation is coming soon.

 ## Changelog